Fitting Noisestop F7 Soundproof Underlay

 Lay Noisestop F7 acoustic underlay mats in a brick bond pattern on the floor.
 When you are fitting the mats make sure you don’t leave gaps between them.
 Ensure the matting is tightly butted together.

 Use a Stanley knife or sharp scissors to cut the soundproof matting to fit the shape of your room.

 Fitting Noisestop F7 below carpet

 Noisestop F7 should be combined with perimeter edging strips around the room if you are using a carpet underlay over the soundproof mat.
 If you are not using a carpet underlay and grippers you will not need to use the edging strips.

-Perimeter strips should be nailed or glued to the floor before you install the gripper rods.
+Nail or glue Perimeter strips to the floor before you install the gripper rods.
 The gripper rods are then nailed on to the perimeter strips.
-The Noisestop F7 is then laid in a brick bond pattern over the floor.
+Lay Noisestop F7 mats in a brick bond pattern over the floor.
 Ensure that no gaps are left between the acoustic mats and the perimeter strips and between the acoustic matting sheets.

 Fitting Noisestop F7 to stairs

 Fitting the Noisestop F7 to the stairs should be combined with perimeter strips.
 The strips are nailed or glued in pace before the gripper rods are attached.
 Once you have cut the mats to size they should be glued in pace with a floor grade adhesive.

 If you are fitting Noisestop F7 soundproof underlay in order to comply with Building Regulations you will need to fix the mats to the sub floor with a floor grade adhesive.